|Mirror [#1]||The Bell.pdf||24,874 KB/Sec|

 |Mirror [#3]||The Bell.pdf||39,348 KB/Sec|

 A motley assortment of characters seek peace and salvation in this early masterpiece by the Booker Prize-winning author of The Sea, The Sea

-A lay community of thoroughly mixed-up people is encamped outside Imber Abbey, home of an enclosed order of nuns.
-A new bell, legendary symbol of religion and magic, is rediscovered.
-Dora Greenfield, erring wife, returns to her husband.
-Michael Mead, leader of the community, is confronted by Nick Fawley, with whom he had disastrous homosexual relations, while the wise old Abbess watches and prays and exercises discreet authority.
-And everyone, or almost everyone, hopes to be saved, whatever that may mean...Iris Murdoch's funny and sad novel has themes of religion, the fight between good and evil, and the terrible accidents of human frailty.
+A lay community of thoroughly mixed-up people is encamped outside Imber Abbey, home of an order of sequestered nuns.
+A new bell is being installed when suddenly the old bell, a legendary symbol of religion and magic, is rediscovered.
+And then things begin to change.
+Meanwhile the wise old Abbess watches and prays and exercises discreet authority.
+And everyone, or almost everyone, hopes to be saved, whatever that may mean.
+Originally published in 1958, this funny, sad, and moving novel is about religion, sex, and the fight between good and evil.

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.